 You may ask the court to quash, or deny, the subpoena in whole or in part, or you may ask the court to modify certain requests in the subpoena.
 Generally, if formal objections to the subpoena have been filed with a court, such filing typically will hold the time for you to respond to the subpoena until the judge has issued a ruling on your objections.

-Under the Federal Rules of Civil Procedure, Rule 45 provides that a court, on timely motion, must quash or modify a subpoena that: 1) fails to allow a reasonable time to comply; 2) requires travel of more than 100 miles; 3) requires disclosure of privileged matters; or 4) subjects a person to undue burden.4 The timing of such motion is defined by the federal, state, or local court rules.
+On a timely motion, a court must quash or modify a subpoena that: 1) fails to allow a reasonable time to comply, 2) requires travel of more than 100 miles, 3) requires disclosure of privileged matters or 4) subjects a person to undue burden.4 To qualify as being timely will depend upon either federal, state or local court rules.

 What you are required to produce will depend, in part, on what requests have been made by the subpoena and about whom those requests pertain.

-Finally, employers should be mindful that personnel records that may contain references to, or information about, other employees.
-Investigations memoranda, internal complaints, and disciplinary files frequently focus on multiple employees, and are often cross-referenced in employee files.
-Additionally, documents that memorialize an entire team’s or group’s work performance may include potentially sensitive information about other employees.
+Finally, employers should be mindful of personnel records that may contain references to, or information about, other employees.
+Investigations, memoranda, internal complaints and disciplinary files frequently focus on multiple employees and are often cross-referenced in employee files.
+Additionally, documents that memorialize an entire team or group’s work performance may include potentially sensitive information about other employees.
 Due consideration, along with consultation with your counsel, should be given to whether documents regarding an employee who is not subject to the subpoena should be redacted or withheld.